Land Reform School — Bay Area Winter 2024–25

 This session grounds our analysis in the material reality of the Bay Area, connecting historical processes to present-day organizing opportunities.
 We'll examine both the forces concentrating land ownership and the growing movements resisting displacement.

-Urban / Rural Relationships - Understanding the key actors necessary to build a land reform movement and win it, versus the actors standing in our way preventing this transformation.
-This session is about strategic clarity: identifying our potential allies, understanding our opponents, and recognizing why urban-rural unity is essential for building the power necessary for victory.
+Urban/Rural Relationships — Identifying the key actors necessary to build and win a land reform movement, versus the actors standing in our way.
+Strategic clarity about allies, opponents, and why urban-rural unity is essential.

 We examine how struggles for housing justice in cities and struggles for land access in the countryside are part of the same fight against concentrated land ownership.
 Urban workers need affordable housing; rural workers need land to farm.
 Both need to break the power of landlords and land speculators.
 This session develops our understanding of the political alliances necessary to win comprehensive land reform.